Philadelphia City Fund Inc

 Reapplication Policy

-Not explicitly stated, though annual thematic changes suggest organizations can reapply in future cycles.
-Given the biennial cycle announcement for 2026, nonprofits should plan to reapply when the next cycle opens.
+Not explicitly stated, though annual thematic changes suggest organisations can reapply in future cycles.

 Application Success Factors